Objectivity of classical quantum stochastic processes: Classical observer

 By default, the \textit{Born distributions} $P_n$ are \textit{causal}~\cite{Milz_Quantum20},

 Note the difference between the causality and the Kolmogorovian consistency (KC): KC requires that marginalization over any argument reduces the order $n$, while in the case of Eq.~\eqref{eq:collapse_rule} the reduction is guaranteed only when marginalizing over the latest argument.
-Overall, the causality is not related to consistency---it is a unique property of Born distributions that allows to rewrite joint distributions $P_n$ as a product of conditional probabilities,\out{Because of this relation it is possible to rewrite the joint probability distributions $P_n$ as a product of conditional probabilities,}
+Overall, the causality is not related to consistency---it is a unique property of Born distributions that allows to rewrite joint distributions $P_n$ as a product of conditional probabilities,

 with the condition in a form of density matrix $\hat\rho_t$,

 where the density matrices conditioned on the history of previous measurement results are given by